 Any farmer wishing to infill any of his land with soil, spoil, hard core or any waste material must apply to their Local Council's Planning Department to obtain the necessary consents before starting this activity.
 Where material is being imported onto the farm for disposal it will also require a waste management authorisation.
-For further information on waste management contact NIEA Land and Resource Management Unit on (028) 9056 9814.
+For further information on waste management contact NIEA's Waste Management Team on (028) 9056 9353.